gragusa/advmetrics/index.md

 ### Lectures

-- **Thursday** and **Friday** lectures are remote --- they will be live-streamed.
+- **Thursday** (9:00-10:30) and **Friday** (8:45-10:15) lectures are remote --- they will be live-streamed.
 For specific lectures, pre-recorded lectures will be made available few days earlier and the lecture time will be used for discussions.

-- **Wednesday** lectures follow a blended model (in presence with an a-online stream available).
+- **Wednesday** (12:15-1:45) lectures follow a blended model (in presence with an a-online stream available).
 Information about the live streams will be made available on the Teams channel.

-The physical locations for the Wednesday lectures are below:
+The physical locations for the _Wednesday_ lectures are below:

 \tableinput{}{lectures.csv}

-Instructions and links for the live stream will be made available on   [Teams](https://teams.microsoft.com/l/team/19%3a3b04a0e7a517448aa84b1525fe986553%40thread.tacv2/conversations?groupId=3734028b-c82f-4a44-90d0-e5d52f8df440&tenantId=c7456b31-a220-47f5-be52-473828670aa1)).
+Links and instructions for the live streams will be made available on [Teams](https://teams.microsoft.com/l/team/19%3a3b04a0e7a517448aa84b1525fe986553%40thread.tacv2/conversations?groupId=3734028b-c82f-4a44-90d0-e5d52f8df440&tenantId=c7456b31-a220-47f5-be52-473828670aa1)).

 \note{